grace-notes/website/contents/topics/berea.md

 ---
-title: "Berea"
+title: Berea
-pdf: "berea.pdf"
 description: "When they were driven out of Thessalonica, Paul and Silas came to Berea, where they preached in the synagogue of the Jews."
 template: topic.jade
 ---

-**Colossae 2**

-**Berea**

 Berea was a city of southwestern Macedonia in the district of Emathia;
 modern Verria.
 Lying 40 mi (65 km) W of Thessalonica and 25 mi (40 km)